 Where can I call if I think someone is not paying his or her taxes?

-If you think someone is not paying his or her taxes, or have reason to believe that a business may not be collecting the appropriate tax, you should contact DOR's Criminal Investigations Unit at 617-887-6780.
+If you think someone is not paying his or her taxes, or have reason to believe that a business may not be collecting the appropriate tax, you should contact DOR's Fraud Unit at 617-887-6780.
 All information is kept completely confidential.

 What if I want to complain about a DOR employee's conduct?